WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod01/0101-Deploy and configure Windows Server Core.md

 ### Results

 After completing this exercise, you will have installed Windows Admin Center and connected the server to manage.
 You also performed the management tasks of installing a feature.
-Finally, you used Remote PowerShell to start a service, and check the status of a service.
+Finally, you used Windows PowerShell remoting to start a service, and check the status of a service.